Dubai Attractions - What to see and do in Dubai

 Due to its proximity to Burj Khalifa, many tourists will also head to Dubai Mall at least once while they are in Dubai.
 There are also so many things to do at this mall, that many times visitors simply rely on Dubai Mall for their shopping, entertainment, and dining needs.

 To explain how huge this mall is, we simply need to state the different types of activities one can do here.
 You can certainly watch movies and ice skate at this mall, which is relatively common in most shopping malls around the world.
 You can also bring your children to KidZania, while you indulge in your shopping needs.

 However, did you know that you can also fly an Emirates Airbus A380-800 here?
-Dubbed the Emirates A380 experience, aviation geeks can spend their time in this specialised simulator and fly the double decker jet!
-Archeologists wannabes will also be amazed at a 155 million year old fossil of a Diplodocus, where guests can stand in awe of this amazing dinosaur.
+Dubbed the Emirates A380 experience, aviation geeks can spend their time in this specialised simulator and fly the double-decker jet!
+Archaeologists wannabes will also be amazed at a 155 million-year-old fossil of a Diplodocus, where guests can stand in awe of this amazing dinosaur.

 For those preferring more conventional animals, be sure to check out the Dubai Aquarium and Underwater Zoo, where there are tons of activities to do.
 We did it and really enjoyed ourselves there.